 The Cardinal Tetra is scientifically named Paracheirodon Axelrod., This belongs to the Characin Group (Characidae family); is a freshwater fish.
 It is of the Characiformes Order, indigenous to the Negro Rivers of South America and the higher Orinoco.
-Its full grown length is 3cm (1,25in.), The cardinal tetra possesses the uniqueness of the Paracheirodon varieties, that of having different colors glittering like a rainbow, literally dividing the fish in such a way, that the color of the body below the division is colored bright red.
+Its full-grown length is 3cm (1,25in.), The cardinal tetra possesses the uniqueness of the Paracheirodon varieties, that of having different colors glittering like a rainbow, literally dividing the fish in such a way, that the color of the body below the division is colored bright red.
 This gives it its name “cardinal tetra”.
-The characteristics of the cardinal tetra have close resemblance to the Neon Tetra, with which it is always mistaken.
-The red color of the neon, divides it lengthwise just about half way up to the nose.
+The characteristics of the cardinal tetra have a close resemblance to the Neon Tetra, with which it is always mistaken.
+The red color of the neon divides it lengthwise just about halfway up to the nose.
 Besides the blue stripes of the Neon Tetra is not that bright.

 Habitat and Range

 In the year 1956 Schultz gave a description of the Cardinal Tetra, scientifically named Paracheirodon Axelrodi.
 There is no record of this fish in the IUCN Red List.
 You can find them in the woody regions, in the slow flowing Blackwater tributaries in the continent of South America, specifically the Rio Negro (this is the biggest of the world’s Blackwater Rivers) and one of the longest rivers of South America called Orinoco which measures 2140 Km..
 Besides, the Cardinal Tetra is also found in Brazil and Venezuela.
 The canopy of the rainforest which is normally dense hinders light entering the waterways.
 The Cardinal Tetra dwells in shoals, particularly in the layers of the middle waters, and consumes tiny crustaceans and worms.